Advertiser Disclosure

 Los Angeles International Airport Terminal 3 departures.
 Image Credit: Los Angeles International Airport

 Terminal 2 gates have been consolidated into the newly renovated and extended Terminal 3.
-You’ll now find 23 gates split across 2 concourses in Terminal 3, with Delta Air Lines occupying most of the space.
+There are 26 gates split across 2 concourses in Terminal 3, with Delta Air Lines occupying most of the space.

 Los Angeles International Airport Terminal 3 Level 1 Baggage Claim

-Baggage claim is located on level 1, with ground transportation located outside and walkways to the P2 parking garages.
+Baggage claim is on level 1, with ground transportation outside and walkways to the P2 parking garages.

-Aeromexico and WestJet also operate flights from Terminal 3, with WestJet passengers able to check in at the old Terminal 2 check-in area (on the east side).
+Virgin Atlantic and WestJet also operate flights from Terminal 3; passengers can check in at the old Terminal 2 check-in area (on the east side).
 Delta passengers and Aeromexico passengers must check in on the west side of the terminal.
+Delta’s staffed check-in counters are on level 2, while self-check-in is on level 3.

-After checking in, passengers must take the escalator/elevator up to level 3 where the security checkpoint is located.
+After checking in, passengers must take the escalator or elevator up to level 3, where the security checkpoint is.
 After clearing the security checkpoint, passengers may continue into the departure concourses or up to level 4 to visit the LAX Delta Sky Club.

 There’s a good selection of shops and restaurants in the concourse, and passengers can walk between all gate areas of Terminal 3 to utilize the facilities.

-Passengers who are not required to collect luggage between connections can ride the airside shuttle bus from near gate 21A to the West Gates at International Terminal B or can choose to walk through the new connector via moving walkways.
+Passengers not required to collect luggage during connections can either take the airside shuttle bus —departing from between the two concourses to the West Gates at International Terminal B — or walk through the new connector with moving walkways.

 LAX Terminal 4

-Terminal 4 is connected to Terminal 5 by an underground airside walkway, and each subsequent terminal connects to the next in the same manner (so you won’t need to re-clear security).
+Terminal 4 is connected to Terminal 5 by an underground airside walkway, and each subsequent terminal connects to the next similarly (so you don’t need to reclear security).

-In addition, Terminal 4 is connected to International Terminal B via an airside connector bridge with moving sidewalks on level 5, which has its own security checkpoint for passengers entering Terminal 4 from International Terminal B.
+In addition, Terminal 4 is connected to International Terminal B via an airside connector bridge with moving sidewalks on level 4.

 Los Angeles International Airport Terminal 4 baggage claim.
 Image Credit: Los Angeles International Airport

-Baggage claim is located on level 1, with ground transportation located outside the terminal and the P4 parking garage.
-Passengers coming through the security checkpoint from International Terminal B will arrive on this level.
+Baggage claim is on level 1, with ground transportation outside the terminal and the P4 parking garage.

-Los Angeles International Airport Terminal 4 Check in
+Los Angeles International Airport Terminal 3 Checkin 1

 Los Angeles International Airport Terminal 4 check-in.
 Image Credit: Los Angeles International Airport